danielmiessler/fabric/patterns/analyze_paper/system.md

 # OUTPUT INSTRUCTIONS

 - Output all sections above.

+- For the chart, use the actual scores to fill in the chart.

 - For the findings and other analysis sections, write at the 9th-grade reading level.
 This means using short sentences and simple words/concepts to explain everything.